TerikaJ/FilePermissions-Azure/README.md

 <h2>File Permission Configuration Steps</h2>

-Here are the steps with circled numbers for your GitHub project:

 ① While logged in to the domain controller VM as an admin, create the folders on the C:\ drive.

 ② Ensure you have created 4 appropriately named folders for setting permissions.